GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 ## Native messaging {: #native-messaging }

-Extensions and apps [can exchange messages][34] with native applications that are registered as a [native messaging host][35].
+Extensions [can exchange messages][34] with native applications that are registered as a [native messaging host][35].
 To learn more about this feature, see [Native messaging][36].

 ## Security considerations {: #security-considerations }